cometbft/cometbft/spec/p2p/reactor/reactor.md

 # Reactor API

-A component has to implement the [`p2p.Reactor`][reactor-interface] interface in order to use communication services provided by the p2p layer.
+A component has to implement the [`p2p.Reactor` interface][reactor-interface] in order to use communication services provided by the p2p layer.
 This interface is currently the main source of documentation for a reactor.

 The goal of this document is to specify the behaviour of the p2p communication layer when interacting with a reactor.
-So while the [`Reactor`][reactor-interface] interface declares the methods invoked and determines what the p2p layer expects from a reactor, this documentation focuses on the behaviour that a reactor implementation should expect from the p2p layer.
+So while the [`Reactor interface`][reactor-interface] declares the methods invoked and determines what the p2p layer expects from a reactor, this documentation focuses on the **temporal behaviour** that a reactor implementation should expect from the p2p layer.
+(That is, in which orders the functions may be called)

 This specification is accompanied by the [`reactor.qnt`](./reactor.qnt) file, a more comprehensive model of the reactor's operation written in